eStr0m/nbHistoricalForm/README.md

 The webapp HistoricalForm is my submission.
 It is a simple form site to show some of my skills as a developer.

 While I only applied as a frontend-developer, I decided to try solving more of the fullstack problem.
 Becoming a fullstack-developer is my goal afterall.
+This branch however, is here in case i failed in my attemts.
+Here you will connect to the Nettburea API.

 ## Technologies
 * React.js